aczid/ru_crypto_engineering/README.md

 We have observed constant-time behaviour in our simulations, but we make no claims about the security of the implementation against further cryptanalysis.
-While we offer the option to zeroise the key in SRAM while reading, this is not meant as any guarantee against data remanence.
 We merely assert our implementations are correct with respect to the references used.